qcxc123/EE4705_Project_2_group_9/README.md

 # EE4705 Project 2 Group 9

 This repository contains the source code for two general knowledge education dialogue models created using [RetGen](https://github.com/dreasysnail/RetGen) and [Rasa](https://github.com/RasaHQ/rasa).
+They can be interacted with individually or jointly.
 The RetGen model is a knowledge-grounded conversational model jointly trained on multi-turn dialogue and document retrieval.
 The Rasa model is a task-oriented model which generates multiple-choice questions for a variety of subjects, accepts a number as an answer, and keeps track of score.
 It also provides an explanation for the answer when available (for the science dataset).